 Ganesha is a Hindu god that is worshiped as the remover of obstacles.

 After traveling through Ecuador and Peru for three months coming back home became a whole new culture shock.
 Now, two months after being back I have been able to adjust to the same old society I lived in before leaving but with a whole new person.
-I am currently working two different jobs, I work at Petsmart and I also have an internship with Carpe Mundi.
-I will finish my transfer degree at Portland Community College during the Fall 2017 and transfer to Portland State University for Winter 2018 to pursue my masters in Social Work.
-For now, I don't have any plans to travel.
+I am currently working at Petsmart.
+I am now starting my junior year of college this Fall at Portland State University to pursue my bachelor's in Spanish and Social Work.
+For now, I plan to travel to Canada during December 2017.
+After college I plan to go back to South America and around the Dominican Republic and Cuba with my sister Hamdi.
 It has been a long and amazing journey.
 Living with different host families, going on numerous hikes, attending Spanish classes, volunteering in local communities, and opening my mind and heart to new cultures and places have helped me grow.
 I had my very first taste of what self love really is.
 I hope to keep my self love growing from now on.